 The WTO Decision against European Subsidies

 In June of 2010 the WTO ruled in favor of the United States on 80% of the total alleged subsidy amounts, and in May of 2011 a WTO appellate panel upheld all of the key findings of the earlier panel.
 The WTO ruled that Airbus had received $18 billion of illegal subsidies, including $15 billion of launch aid.
-Airbus-sponsor governments were given until December of 2011 to remove the harmful effects of all remaining subsidies.
+Airbus-sponsor governments were given until December of 2011 to remove the harmful effects of all illegal subsidies.
 On September 22, 2016, the WTO confirmed the European governments not only failed to meet the compliance deadline to remedy $17 billion worth of past subsidies provided to Airbus, but that an additional $5 billion in illegal launch aid has since been provided to support the A350.
-The ruling also allows the U.S. to initiate the WTO process for imposing tariffs on European exports to the United States to mitigate these violations.
+In a last ditch effort, the EU has appealed that ruling.
+Once the appellate process concludes later this year, the USG expects to be in a position to initiate the WTO process for imposing tariffs on European exports to the United States to mitigate these violations.